tlswg/tls13-spec/draft-ietf-tls-tls13.md

   0-RTT handshake messages (the server's Finished is not included because the master_secret is need to compute the finished key). [[OPEN ISSUE: Should we be including 0-RTT handshake messages here and below?]]
+At this point, SS, ES, xSS, xES, mSS, and mSS SHOULD be securely deleted, along with any ephemeral (EC)DH secrets.

   7. resumption_secret = HKDF-Expand-Label(master_secret,
                                            "resumption master secret"
-                                           session_hash, L)
+                                           handshake_hash, L)

   8. exporter_secret = HKDF-Expand-Label(master_secret,
                                          "exporter master secret",
-                                         session_hash, L)
+                                         handshake_hash, L)

-  Where session_hash is the session hash as defined in
+  Where handshake_hash contains the entire handshake up to and including the client's Finished, but not including any 0-RTT handshake messages or post-handshake messages.
-  {{the-handshake-hash}}.
-I.e., the entire handshake up to and including the client's Finished, but not including any 0-RTT handshake messages.
+  AT this point master_secret SHOULD be securely deleted.
 ~~~

 The traffic keys are computed from xSS, xES, and the traffic_secret